 • Cream cheese – block cream cheese.

-How to Make Healthy Pumpkin Cream Cheese Muffins
+How to Make Pumpkin Spice Muffins

 Step 1: Make the batter – combine the wet ingredients: pumpkin puree, bananas, coconut oil, honey, eggs, milk, and vanilla.
 You can either use a whisk or a wooden spoon to stir.